shuaijieshen/STICS-analysis-with-python/README.md

 # STICS-analysis-with-python
-stics model running, reading results, plotting etc. with python
+STICS model running, reading results, plotting etc. with python The floder of WQfertilizer is a workspace of STICS